 Dr Bertie Vidgen is Head of Online Safety in the Turing’s public policy programme, where he leads the Online Harms Observatory and Online Harms Survey.
-His main research interests are the use of artificial intelligence to find, monitor and stop content and activity that creates a risk of serious harm, such as hate speech, misinformation, extremism and bullying.
+His main research interests are the use of Artificial Intelligence to find, monitor and stop content and activity that creates a risk of serious harm, such as hate speech, misinformation, extremism and bullying.

-Bertie has been a specialist adviser to the Draft Online Safety Bill Joint Committee in UK parliament (2021) and an advisor to DCMS’ Online Safety Data Initiative (2021).
-He is co-organiser of the Workshop on Online Abuse and Harms and a visiting researcher at The University of Oxford.
+Bertie has been a specialist adviser to the Draft Online Safety Bill Joint Committee in UK Parliament (2021) and an advisor to DCMS’ Online Safety Data Initiative (2021).
+He is co-organiser of the Workshop on Online Abuse and Harms and a visiting researcher at the University of Oxford.
 He has worked extensively with DCMS, Ofcom and a range of civil society organisations and tech companies.
 Previously, he was a visiting research fellow at the Open University and completed his PhD at the University of Oxford.
 Outside of the Turing, Bertie is CEO and co-founder of Rewire Online, a startup building socially responsible AI for online safety.

 Blog post, 'Four ways social media platforms could stop the spread of hateful content in aftermath of terror attacks'